SAP-archive/teched2020-DEV360/exercises/part4/README.md

 ## Summary

-Now that you have successfully executed the application and verified the result, proceed to - [PART 5: RETRIEVE USAGE INFORMATION](/exercises/part5/README.md)
+Now that you have successfully executed the application and verified its result, proceed to - [PART 5: RETRIEVE USAGE INFORMATION](/exercises/part5/README.md)